 If you ever see those stunningly decorated cakes in the shop window with their fabulous flowers and colorful patterns, then chances are the artist made them using wafer paper.
 Bouquets of delicate-looking blooms, cascade down the side of a wedding cake, and you can’t help but wonder how on earth the artist achieved such a feat of culinary delight.
-And what about the cakes which display photos of faces of favorite characters?
+And what about the cakes which display photos of the faces of favorite characters?

 Cake decorators remain an inventive bunch, and the range of tools and products available to create such fabulous culinary feats feels almost staggering.
 However, most home cooks don’t have access to the expensive equipment and tools needed to make such dazzling treats, no matter how ambitious we start.
 Have no fear because wafer paper may change your life and transform your cakes into sumptuous masterpieces.
 This is a game-changer fact you should learn.

 What Is Wafer Paper?

 Wafer paper may revolutionize the way you decorate your cakes.
-In its basic form, wafer paper consists of a sheet of edible paper used for cake decorations.
+In its basic form, it consists of a sheet of edible paper used for cake decorations.
 The vital ingredient is one of the most versatile tools for every cooking professional but remains a magical secret that all home cooks may take advantage of.

 The ingredients used to make the paper mean it doesn’t have a distinct taste.
 It’s so subtle you may not notice it, which is ideal when you don’t want anything to interfere with your cake’s delicious flavor.